 Standalone email blasts are one of the best ways to promote your referral program and generate more referral revenue immediately.
 Your email list represents a big batch of folks who are the most likely to refer their friends to your business.
 And because they’re all in one place, they’re the easiest to reach.
 Help them help you by sending tightly focused and regularly scheduled solo email blast to remind them of how, where and why they should refer.
+We’ve compiled some great email blast examples below.

 There are several best practices around the individual components of an effective standalone email campaign.
 Doesn’t matter if you’re running or regular promotion or boosting your referral program as we’re primarily focussed on in this post.
 A good dedicated email is a good dedicated email, period.
 The same rules apply to both.